 Set amid undulating hills, breathtaking canyons and flourishing farmlands, this wine region an hour east of San Francisco comprises 50-plus charming estates.

-The cab savs at McGrail Vineyards, a five-minute walk from Big White House, are highly sought after, too.
+The cab savs at McGrail Vineyards, are highly sought after.
 Musicians play and pizza is served on the patio in summer.
-Pair a slice with McGrail’s purple-hued 2011 Cabernet Sauvignon Reserve – a symphony of cassis, plum and dark cherry notes.
 The cabernets from neighbouring Steven Kent Winery, praised by Wine Enthusiast magazine, also have widespread appeal.

 Stop for lunch or dinner at Wente Vineyards, a family-owned venture with a 130-year history.
 The restaurant has exceptional seasonal menus and organic ingredients sourced from the garden.
-Typical dishes include an entrée of peach salad with mizuna, hazelnut, pickled Fresno chilli and saba vinegar and a main of morel mushroom risotto with mascarpone, grana padano, green beans and leeks.
+Typical dishes include an entrée of shishito peppers with garlic aioli and a main of pork banh mi with pickled vegetables.

 If you’d rather not drive, the Livermore Wine Trolley does a wine-tasting tour with a catered lunch for US$99 ($129) per person.